a20r/dirtgenie/web/README.md

 # DirtGenie Web Application

-A modern web frontend for DirtGenie, built with React and FastAPI, providing an alternative to the Streamlit dashboard.
+A modern web frontend for DirtGenie, built with React and FastAPI, providing a complete bikepacking trip planning solution.

 ## Features